running-coder/jquery-typeahead/README.md

 Please consider these points before creating a new pull request

 - Pull request should be made from `develop` to `develop` branch so it can be tested properly and not be directly available to download on the `master`.
   The `master` branch should be a copy of the latest released `tag` without any additional new code that has not been released
 - Add a descriptive note along with the PR and examples
 - Only submit the changed lines and not the whole file(s)
 - Follow the same coding conversions

-Buy me a coffee with ETH: `0x38084cF7Ba4D84D8d9E5C185c66B4C234D8d4764`